 VRTS 230C Photography II 2-4-4

-This course is designed to help the student who has basic black and white exposure and development skills to further her/his understanding of the principles and techniques of photography.
+This course is designed to help the student who has basic darkroom and exposure/development skills further her/his understanding of the principles and techniques of black and white photography.
 Assignments will focus on both technical and aesthetic concerns.
-In-class critiques will provide feedback on students' work.
-Students should expect to provide their own 35mm camera and flash.
-(Prerequisite: VRTS 130C with a grade of “C” or higher)
+Class topics include still life composition, the use of fiber paper, toning, studio lighting, portraiture, street photography, photojournalism, medium format film and low light photography.
+In-class critiques provide feedback on students' work.
+Students should expect to provide their own 35mm film camera with full manual controls, and be able to independently operate studio lighting equipment.
+(Prerequisite: VRTS 130C with a grade of “C” or higher.)
+A $20 fee will be assessed for all students taking VRTS 230C to cover the cost of chemicals used in this class and the disposal of these chemicals.

 VRTS 235C Ceramics II 2-4-4

 In this second level of ceramics, students will be asked to develop a body of artwork that reflects a growing understanding of building techniques and surface treatment.
 The development of personal direction and an individual artistic voice will be stressed.
 Projects will be concept driven, expecting students to be able to visually and verbally demonstrate the intent of the work.
 Focused time on the potter's wheel will open up a new creative tool, and begin a dialogue on design and function.
-Students will have the opportunity to explore how a variety of kilns operate and learn to create a glaze from raw materials.
+Students will have the opportunity to explore work and techniques of contemporary clay artists.
+(Prerequisite: VRTS 135C with a grade of “C” or higher.)
 A $50 ceramic studio fee will be assessed for all students taking VRTS 235C.
-(Prerequisite: VRTS 135C with a grade of “C” or higher)

 VRTS 290C Visual Arts Capstone Practicum 1-0-1